Foreign nationals working for MPs

 The Working for an MP website receives a large number of requests from citizens of other countries for advice on who can work for an MP (or other organisations around Westminster).
 We are not in a position to answer such enquiries individually, but here is some very general information.

 All foreign nationals should check that they are eligible to work in the UK before applying for any positions.
 Foreign nationals must have an immigration status which gives them the right to work in the UK before taking up a post.
-You can see further information here: FS39-Employing-Foreign-Nationals
+You can see further information here: https://www.gov.uk/browse/visas-immigration/work-visas

 Parliamentary policy sets out that anyone (with very few exceptions) requiring access to the estate and/or the IT network must be, at least, CTC cleared.
 To do this vetting check, Parliament needs evidence of UK residency for any 3 out of the previous 5 years.
 If this is not the case, and where possible and practicable, the Team can look at alternative checks that do not disproportionately reduce levels of assurance.